jramb/xlscripter/README.md

      java -jar xlscripter.jar data.xlsx output.txt templater.clj

-will reproduce the template to the output.
+will produce the output using the template.

+### MODIFY

 The `--MODIFY--` lines (as many as you like) will modify all input-cells before they are produced.
+Technically the thing after the colon is evaluated and expected to return a function that takes one parameter and returns the same value, possibly modified.
+(Note: `replace-string` is a predefined function that returns(!) just such a function.
+It sounds more complicated than it is.)

+The list of MODIFY functions is chained together and applied to every(!) cell.

+### BEGIN_DATA/END_DATA

 The blocks between `--BEGIN_DATA--` and `--END_DATA--` are replaced with the given row-ranges (1 being the first row in the sheet).
-The text between BEGIN_DATA and END_DATA is formatted using the formatter codes as used in java.util.Formatter (which was inspired by C's `printf`).
+The text between BEGIN_DATA and END_DATA is used as formatting template, it uses the formatter codes as described in java.util.Formatter (which was inspired by C's `printf`).

+A formatting string could be as simple as

+    %s, %s, %s, %s

+which would output the first four columns as (s)trings.
+Other usefull codes are `%d` for decimals, `%tf` for date.

+To specify a specific column you can write `1$`, `2$` etc. after the `%`, for example

+    %3$s, %2$s, %1$s, %4$s

+Note that you must use this notation for the complete formatting part (all placeholders) if you decide to use it.

 You can have several BEGIN_DATA/END_DATA blocks.

+### More

 More examples are in the example directory.